x-team/symphony-tutorial/README.md

 ![news-section](screenshots/09-create-news-section.png)

-At this moment we are not using any extension, so we just created the basic fields for the __News section__.
+At this moment we are not using any extensions so we just created the basic fields for the __News section__.

-Now we need the Markdown formatter for the __Text field__, on your terminal, in the project root, run:
+Now we need the Markdown formatter for the __Text field__.
+In your terminal, navigate to the project root and run:

 `git submodule add https://github.com/symphonycms/markdown.git extensions/markdown --recursive`

 _(more information about this extension here: [Markdown Text Formatter](http://symphonyextensions.com/extensions/markdown/))_

-Back to the administration go to `System > Extensions`, select `Markdown Text Formatter` and in the bottom right selectbox, choose `Install` then click `Apply`.
+Back in the administration go to `System > Extensions`, select `Markdown Text Formatter` and in the bottom right selectbox, choose `Install` then click `Apply`.

 ![install-markdown-extension](screenshots/10-install-markdown-extension.png)